 Irish craft is cool and comforting.
 Inspired by raw natural materials – linen, wool, slate and wood – Irish designers are reinterpreting traditional crafts with a very modern edge.
 Nature, simplicity and texture are key influencers on Superfolk’s seaweed prints and wood trivets, and

 Arran Street East’s stoneware, while 31 Chapel Lane’s Irish linen cushions are all available from design stores, including Makers & Brothers and Scout.

 Traditional craft shops, such as

-Kilkenny Design, selling pottery from well-established names including Louis Mulcahy and Nicholas Mosse, are complemented by more contemporary shops, such as the Irish Design Shop.
+Kilkenny Shop, selling textiles from Foxford and McNutt, pottery from well-established names including Louis Mulcahy and Nicholas Mosse and jewellery from Alan Ardiff, Maureen Lynch and Chupi, are complemented by more contemporary shops, such as the Irish Design Shop.
 Here, in a small but busy little store on Drury Street, you’ll find modern glassware, ceramics and wooden boards.
 Look out for perfect take-home pieces such as wooden coasters from James Carroll, felt placemats from Alljoy, and slate mats from Slated.

 Arran Street East

 Makers & Brothers is a wonderful little hub of creativity – and you can visit them by appointment in The Shed, which is just outside the city.

 Designer Mart in Temple Bar; it’s an open-air market filled with Irish-made craft and design.
 Or browse a mix of Irish design and small international labels at Article, Powerscourt Centre; Industry on Drury Lane; and Scout Dublin in Temple Bar.